 Another major sporting event will be held on the Gold Coast later in the year.

-The Noosa Triathlon Multi Sport Festival will be held on 30 October 2106.
+The Noosa Triathlon Multi Sport Festival will be held in October.

 The festival is the largest Olympic-distance triathlon in the world.
 A record 6,118 people competed in the full marathon in 2015.